thriveweb/cordner/content/posts/2021-11-30-are-you-prepared-for-the-new-director-id-requirements.md

 All applications must be completed by the director themselves as there are proof of identity requirements that cannot be completed on an individual’s behalf.

 All applications must be completed by the director themselves as there are proof of identity requirements that cannot be completed on an individual’s behalf.

+Please do not hesitate to contact one of your trusted advisors at Cordner Advisory should you need further assistance.

+*Cordner Advisory - Your Business Advisory, Accounting & Tax Specialists.
+Catering for clients all across Australia, from the golden beaches of the Gold Coast and Sunshine Coast to the capital cities such as Brisbane, Sydney and Melbourne*